bit-badger/BitBadger.Npgsql.Documents/src/Npgsql.Documents/README.md

 This package provides a set of functions that provide a document database interface to a data store backed by PostgreSQL.
+This library is targeted toward C# usage; for F#, see `Npgsql.FSharp.Documents`.

-_NOTE: This is very much alpha software; reviewing the source and its comments is the best way to learn what it does.
-The statement above is an aspirational goal for the project; there are likely areas where it currently falls short._
+_NOTE: This is beta software; reviewing the source and its comments is the best way to learn what it does._

+## Features

+- Select, insert, update, save (upsert), delete, count, and check existence of documents, and create tables and indexes for these documents
+- Addresses documents via ID; via equality on any property by using JSON containment queries; or via condition on any property using JSON Path queries
+- Accesses documents as your domain models (<abbr title="Plain Old CLR Objects">POCO</abbr>s)
+- Uses `Task`-based async for all data access functions
+- Uses building blocks for more complex queries

 ## Getting Started